selintunr/selintunr/README.md

 🎵 Musician & Technologist 🛠️

-As a musician and technologist with a deep interest in both analog electronics and artificial intelligence, I currently lead software development at Diktatorial Suite, where we build AI-powered tools for musicians.
+As a self-taught coder, musician, and technologist with a deep interest in both analog electronics and artificial intelligence, I previously served as the CTO of Diktatorial Suite, where we built AI-powered tools for musicians.
 I'm committed to exploring new technologies while furthering my journey as an artist.

-If you're interested in discussing music technology, AI in audio tech, or any collaborative opportunities, please feel free to reach out to me! 🤘
+If you're interested in discussing music technology, AI in audio tech, or any collaborative opportunities, feel free to reach out! 🤘

 📧 Contact:
-selin@diktatorial.com
+info@cestlin.co